k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 > The process of upgrading an extension is done by uninstalling it first, and then reinstalling it.
-Accordingly, if you changed files, which brought by the extension, you will be notified similarly to the uninstall process, with same dialog window.
+Accordingly, if you changed files, which brought by the extension, you will be similarly notified about the uninstallation process, with the same dialog window.